5-axis CNC machine

 Work space of the machine (CAD model)

 The machine was subject to high requirements for processing accuracy (less than 10 microns).
 In order to achieve a high level of precision, it was necessary to provide a low vibration rate.
-Industrial solutions make rigid, heavy beds and gantries for eliminating deflection, as well as pricey accessory parts with zero backlash, to achieve this goal.
+Industrial solutions make rigid, heavy beds and gantries for eliminating deflection, as well as pricey components with zero backlash, to achieve this goal.
 Such an approach contradicted requirements for cost, ergonomics, and compactness.

 For the machine, we designed a modular design.
 Modules, such as cooling lubricant supply system, vacuuming systems, instrument replacing systems, measuring probe, laser engraving head, modules for fixing workpieces, were supplied separately.
 This allowed for the cheaper cost of the basic version of the machine.
 The user now can buy additional modules without overpaying for unnecessary features.